- University >

 Raw material criticality and circular economy using the example of phosphorus recovery from municipal wastewater and sewage sludge - potentials, processes, required organizational structures

-prof Dr. -Ing.
-Ulf Theilen, THM Department of Civil Engineering
+Prof. Dr.-Ing.
+Ulf Theilen, THM Department of Construction

-prof Dr. Harald Weigand, THM FB Life Science Engineering
+Prof. Dr. Harald Weigand , THM of Life Science Engineering

 discussion and exchange of ideas